tc39/proposal-signals/README.md

 **Q**: Do Signals work with VDOM, or directly with the underlying HTML DOM?

 **A**: Yes!
 Signals are independent of rendering technology.
-Existing JavaScript frameworks which use Signal-like constructs integrate with VDOM (e.g., Vue), the native DOM (e.g., Solid) and a combination (e.g., Preact).
+Existing JavaScript frameworks which use Signal-like constructs integrate with VDOM (e.g., Preact), the native DOM (e.g., Solid) and a combination (e.g., Vue).
 The same will be possible with built-in Signals.

 **Q**: Is it going to be ergonomic to use Signals in the context of class-based frameworks like Angular and Lit?
 What about compiler-based frameworks like Svelte?

-**A**: Class fields can be made Signal-based with a simple accessor decorator, as shown in (link to the below content).
+**A**: Class fields can be made Signal-based with a simple accessor decorator, as shown in [the Signal polyfill readme](https://github.com/proposal-signals/proposal-signals/tree/main/packages/signal-polyfill#combining-signals-and-decorators).
 Signals are very closely aligned to Svelte 5's Runes--it is simple for a compiler to transform runes to the Signal API defined here, and in fact this is what Svelte 5 does internally (but with its own Signals library).

 **Q**: Do Signals work with SSR?
 Hydration?
 Resumability?

 **A**: Yes.
 Qwik uses Signals to good effect with both of these properties, and other frameworks have other well-developed approaches to hydration with Signals with different tradeoffs.
-One possible extension of Signals to support SSR and resumability adds introspection and incremental construction of the Signal graph; we'll be researching whether this capability is necessary to include in the proposal to make SSR work in practice.
+We think that it is possible to model Qwik's resumable Signals using a State and Computed signal hooked together, and plan to prove this out in code.

 **Q**: Do Signals work with one-way data flow like React does?